Chapter 5101:9-30 Reimbursement Costs

 (4) The re-authorized work opportunity tax credit (WOTC).

-(A) The following entities will ensure the timely and accurate reporting of local workforce investmentact (WIA) participants, activities, and performance information to ODJFS.
+(A) The following entities will ensure accurate reporting of local Workforce Innovation and Opportunity Act (WIOA) participants, activities, financial and performance information to ODJFS.

-(2) The local workforce board, as defined by section 117 of the Workforce Investment Act of 1998.
+(2) The local workforce development board, as established by section 107 of WIOA.